fiesta-cfd/fiesta/docs/source/userguide.rst

 (number of time-steps) and :code:`dt` (time step size).
 Currently, time-stepping is done with a low-storage second order Runge-Kutta scheme.

-by default, the physical simulation time starts from 0.0 and the time-step indexing starts from zero.
+By default, the physical simulation time starts from 0.0 and the time-step indexing starts from zero.
 These can be changed with the :code:`time` (start time) and :code:`tstart` (starting time index).
 These are mostly useful for restarts as discussed below.